 Catalans are very proud of the Costa Brava (The Rugged Coast), and with good reason – despite the inevitable development, much of the coast has remained wild and untamed.
 Sheer cliffs, crystal clear water, sand and pebble beaches, and enchanting villages combine to make much of this coast a joy.
-Indeed, visiting picture-postcard destinations such as Begur is a favorite day trip for Catalans, and increasingly, discerning sybarites from abroad.
+Indeed, visiting picture-postcard destinations such as Begur is a favorite day trip for Catalans and, increasingly, discerning sybarites from abroad.
+Evidence indicates that Paleolithic (Old Stone Age) people wandered around modern-day Catalunya as long as 70,000 years ago.
+Subsequent tribes rubbed along pretty much undisturbed until the 7th century BC when the first Indo-European invasions occurred.
+Waves of these more advanced tribes, particularly Celts, poured into Spain from northern Italy, Switzerland, and beyond.
+Unfortunately, they were soon joined by usurpers from the Mediterranean – The Phoenicians and Greeks.

 However, by the 3rd century BC, two superpowers had emerged in the Mediterranean: Rome and Carthage.
-After fierce fighting, Rome eventually emerged triumphantly, and by 197 BC, all of the Spanish peninsula was under Roman control.
+After fierce fighting, Rome emerged triumphantly, and by 197 BC, the Spanish peninsula was under Roman control.
 They divided Spain in two: Hispania Citerior (including what is now Catalunya) had its capital in the Roman city of Tarraco (Tarragona), while the rest of Spain was dubbed Hispania Ulterior.
 Christianity also arrived by the third century AD, and the Romans held onto Spain until the 4th century.

 By the late 10th century, the Casal de Barcelona controlled parts of Catalunya and the Languedoc-Roussillon in southern France.
 Muslim raids continued in the 10th century; however, by the late 12th century, their presence in northern Spain was greatly diminished.
-Under Ramon Berenguer III’s rule, the city of Tarragona was retaken, and Catalunya launched its own fleet, and sea trade developed.
+Under Ramon Berenguer III’s rule, the city of Tarragona was retaken, Catalunya launched its fleet, and sea trade developed.
 This was a glorious era for the region, with the rise of great Catalan Romanesque art.

 By the 17th century, things were not looking up for the citizens of Begur.
 The Reapers War (1640-52) saw Catalunya declare itself a ‘republic’ under French protection.
 Ultimately, the final peace treaty that concluded hostilities between France and Spain saw the region lose valuable territory, including Roussillon.
 Catalunya seemed doomed to stumble from one losing cause to another – in 1714, King Felipe V took Barcelona after a long siege, a black day in history for all Catalans.
 He abolished the local government and banned teaching and writing in Catalan.

-The 19th century was marked by seesaw political clashes and, conversely, economic growth, and prosperity.
-Industry centered around Barcelona expanded, while the movement to reinstall Catalan autonomy in economic and political matters grew and grew.
-Yet all was not well, and a popular revolt in 1842 led to a bombardment of the city.
+The 19th century was marked by seesaw political clashes and, conversely, economic growth and prosperity.
+Industry centered around Barcelona expanded while the movement to reinstall Catalan autonomy in economic and political matters grew and grew.
+Yet, all was not well, and a popular revolt in 1842 led to a bombardment of the city.

 Gastronomy & Wine